lovebagels/toaster/docs/Package Maintainers/makingapackage.md

 ### Name and Description

-The first 2 things here are the name and description, which are pretty self-explanatory.
+The first 2 things here are the name (`name`) and description (`desc`), which are pretty self-explanatory.

 ### Version

 Next is the version and the version type.
 These can be any string, but we recommend using a semantic version number and having version_type either be `stable`, `development`, `prototype`,`beta`, `alpha`, or something along those lines

+## Homepage

+A URL which has information about the package, can be anything.

 ### License